brenns10/funlisp/doc/embedding.rst

 it fails, it returns false, which you should typically handle by returning an error (:c:func:`lisp_error_new()`).
 If it doesn't fail, your function is free to do whatever logic you'd like.

+Finally, note that the signature includes a ``void *user`` parameter.
+This "user context" is specified when you register the builtin function, and passed back to you at runtime.

 Basics of Lisp Types
 --------------------